tdewolff/minify/README.md

 }
 ```

-Within a custom minifier, one can call any `MinifyFunc` recursively when dealing with embedded resources.
+Within a custom minifier, it is possible to call any minifier function (through `m minify.Minifier`) recursively when dealing with embedded resources.

 [1]: http://golang.org/ "Go Language"